9 Ways Microsoft 365 Helps You Achieve Cyber Essentials Compliance

 5. Patch Management – Automated Updates via Update Rings

-🔹 Cyber Essentials Control: Patch Management
+Cyber Essentials Control: Security Update Management

 Keeping software updated and patched is a core Cyber Essentials requirement.
 Microsoft Update Rings in Intune allow businesses to: